Nicko304/Premier-Properties-Website/README.md

 # Premier-Properties-Website

-# Purpose
-Website for advertising and contacting a family-owned apartment business with 2 different locations and various units/rooms.
+A website for advertising and contacting a family-owned apartment business with 2 different locations and various units/rooms.
 The website can also be utilized for prospective applicants to view the property or apply.

 # Future Plans